chrisyalamov/id-repo/projects/2022-credit-suisse-osa.md

         value: 3 mo
 tags:
     - UI/UX Design
-    - Web Development
+    - High Fidelity Prototyping
-    - Prototyping
+    - Figma
 ---

 > Credit Suisse Group AG is a Swiss financial services firm and global investment bank.

 Their International Wealth Management (IWM) division has over 160 years of financial expertise and by embracing technological innovation, they have become a leader in their industry.